adpoe/CTCI-Solutions_in_C/README.md

 ### Notes
 - Work in progress
-- If the question doesn't specify it, I won't be implementing known algorithms or data structures from scratch.
-Whenever open source versions of data structures/algorithms are used, I give credit where it's due, and note that appropriately.
+- Rolling my own data structures for this...
+I explored a few other other libraries, but I'd rather spend my time writing code than reading documentation and fiddling around